 Masses for Tour Groups & Visiting Clergy

-Visiting Catholic priests are welcome to join in concelebrating at the regular daily Masses; they should be able to produce valid proof of good standing.
+Visiting Catholic priests are welcome to concelebrate at the regular daily masses; they should be able to produce valid proof of good standing.

-It is possible for visiting groups to celebrate a private Mass in the Blessed Sacrament Chapel; permission must be obtained first from the Cathedral Office.
+It is possible for visiting groups to celebrate a private mass in the Blessed Sacrament Chapel, at 9:30am between Monday and Saturday; permission must be obtained first from the Cathedral Office.